 Rework is usually found by testers, but it tells a story about the development environment.
 When rework happens frequently, it usually means that people with the right skill set are missing from the team, or that time constraints are so short that other aspects of the product are being sacrificed to get the product built “faster.”

 Each bit of rework affects the schedule and has a cascading impact on the things that are supposed to come next.
 They also affect the budget, because each of these instances means more people are working longer than was initially planned for.

 The easiest way to begin tracking rework is to measure bugs and cards that move backward in the flow.
-This is the stuff nightmares are made of for most testers, so let me clarify.
-The point isn’t to count bugs or to see how long it takes you to test something.
-We want to learn about the environment that causes large numbers of bugs or lots of false starts so that the situation can be improved by skill development or removing project constraints.
+The point of this is not to count bugs or to see how long it takes you to test something.
+The intent is to learn what it is in the environment that causes large numbers of bugs or lots of false starts.
+This shows us how the situation can be improved by skill development or removing project constraints.

 Measurement Drives Behavior